Colin-J-Emmanuel/Music-Recommendation-System/README.md

 	•	If the libraries are already installed, this command updates them to their newest available versions.
 	•	If the libraries are not installed, it installs the latest versions.

+"pip install python-dotenv"

+Used to install the python-dotenv library into your Python environment.
+The python-dotenv library is helpful for managing environment variables (eg. API keys, database credentials etc.) in Python projects.